taichiharuna/opa2/README.md

 We use GCC (https://gcc.gnu.org/) and GSL (https://www.gnu.org/software/gsl/).

 ### opa2.c
-THe code for simulating the new model and generating "id-deg-knn-cc_tX_trialY.txt" (X: sampled time step, Y: trial number)
+The code for simulating the new model and generating "id-deg-knn-cc_tX_trialY.txt" (X: sampled time step, Y: trial number)

 The codes used in our numerical experiment a sample of the generated files are contained in data_opa2_delta_Z (Z: value of delta).